Hanzhuo-Gong/Blogging-Engine/README.md

 http://localhost:3000/api/comment This API will post a comment to a single blog.
 ID and comment will be needed on the JSON object

+http://localhost:3000/stats This API will display the log of the server

 # Sample curl commends:
 /api/get: curl localhost:3000/api/get